 in short

-Looking at Taiwan's non-renewable energy sources, the importance of their supply cannot be ignored.
-Facing the pressure of climate change and energy transformation, Taiwan must actively develop renewable energy and improve energy efficiency to ensure Taiwan's sustainable development.
+Taiwanrenewable energy, its supply importance cannot be ignored.
+Facing climate change and energy transitionpressure, actively developing renewable energy and improving energy efficiency to ensure Taiwanโs sustainable development.
 The government and the private sector should work together to promote green energy policies and create a better future for Taiwan.